 The Center's dual mission is to provide high-quality, low cost marital and family therapy services to the public and to provide a training environment for master's degree students specializing in marriage and family therapy.
 Because the Center for Family Services is a training facility, advanced graduate students in marriage and family therapy conduct the majority of the therapy.
-While conducting therapy, therapists-in-training are under the direct supervision of clinical faculty members who are all licensed marriage and family therapists.
-The Center's facility allows for observation of sessions by clinical supervisors and videotaping of sessions.
+While conducting therapy, therapists-in-training are under the direct supervision of clinical faculty members who are licensed marriage and family therapists.
+The Center's facility allows for observation of sessions by clinical supervisors and videotaping on income and family size, ranging from \$5 to \$50.

-The Center for Family Services is open to any individual, couple or family that desires help with relationship issues, including marital concerns, parent-child relationships, or other family issues.
-Fees are determined on a sliding fee scale based on income and family size, ranging from \$5 to \$50.
 No one will be denied services because of inability to pay.

+The Center for Family Services is open to any individual, couple or family that desires help with personal or relationship issues.
+Issues may include marital concerns, family violence, adjustment to divorce or other life changing events, child behavior and school problems, parenting concerns, anxiety and depression, and family reunification.
+Fees are determined on a sliding fee scale based

 Appointments are available on request.
 While appointments are available during both day time and evening hours, most appointments are scheduled on Wednesday and Thursday evenings.
-When an individual contacts the Center to seek marital and family therapy services, a staff member will ask a few questions about the family and the reasons for seeking the services, in order to assign the most appropriate therapist.
+When an individual contacts the Center to seek marital and family therapy services, a staff member will ask a few guestions about the family and the reasons for seeking the services, in order to assign the most appropriate therapist.
 Usually within 24 hours, an initial appointment will be scheduled.
 If time allows, an information packet will be sent before the first appointment.